devchallenges-io/curriculum/2-responsive-web/1-html-css/1-introduction-to-html-css.md

 This is why it's called "Cascading" Style Sheets.
 The cascade also takes into account the specificity of selectors and the order in which styles are defined, allowing for flexible and powerful styling options.

-## Section 3: Combining HTML and CSS to Build a Webpage
+## 3. Combining HTML and CSS to Build a Webpage

 Crafting a webpage design involves a synergy between HTML layout and CSS styling.
 Begin with HTML to define the structure, then layer on CSS to refine the presentation.